AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 Now, imagine that `lab-cluster1` is `dev`, and `lab-cluster2` is `prod`.
 Let's update `lab-cluster2` to reflect that in `Continuous Delivery`.

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
-2. In the upper left next to the Rancher logo, click the down arrow, then click `lab1-cluster`
+2. In the upper left next to the Rancher logo, click the burger menu, then click `Continuous Delivery`
-3. Click the yellow `Cluster Explorer` button on the upper right
-4. Click the down arrow in the upper left and select `Continuous Delivery`
+3.
-5. On the `Continuous Delivery` menu on the right, click `Clusters`.
+4. On the `Continuous Delivery` menu on the left, click `Clusters`.
 You should see both `lab-cluster1` and `lab-cluster2` listed
-6. Click on 3 dots on the right of `lab-cluster2` and select `Edit Config`
+5. Click on 3 dots on the right of `lab-cluster2` and select `Edit Config`
-7. Under `Labels`, edit the `Value` next to be `prod`.
+6. Under `Labels`, edit the `Value` next to be `prod`.
 Click the blue `Save` button in the bottom right.
-8. In the upper right, click the dropdown and select `Cluster Explorer`.
-In the top left, click the dropdown and select `lab-cluster2`
+7. In the upper left, click the burger menu and select `lab-cluster2` under `Cluster Explorer`.
-9. Under `Ingresses` on the left side menu, click the 3 dots next to the `guestbook` ingress and select `Edit Config`
+8. Under `Service Discovery` click `Ingresses` on the right side menu, click the 3 dots next to the `guestbook` ingress and select `Edit Config`
 10. Change the `Request Host` to be `hello.LABSERVERNAME` and click the blue `Save` button in the bottom right.

 We have now separated our clusters from being HA to being more of a `Dev` and `Prod` environment setup, at least with the respect to what Fleet is deploying to each.